 READ MORE: Is Kindness Becoming a Fake Virtue

 I have a book by Samuel Clarke (first published in 1750) titled “Precious Bible Promises.”
-It contains Bible verses that are arranged and connected to each other so beautifully and so full of wisdom.
-I find the following Bible passage that supports our thesis that success attracts success; failure attracts failure; goodness attracts goodness, and crime draws the prison cell—or Law of Attraction for short:
+It contains Bible verses that are arranged and connected so beautifully and so full of wisdom.
+I find the following Bible passage that supports our thesis that success attracts success; failure attracts failure; goodness attracts goodness, and crime draws near the prison cell—or Law of Attraction for short:

 READ MORE: Crab Mentality: The Culture of Pulling Down

 The building of a pure sense of integrity is another superior life principle.
-Wrote someone that a certain manufacturer of private jet aircraft discovered a defect in his product, for which he ordered all of his sold-out jets grounded costing him millions of dollars.
-Of course, we can include it as one important life principle—integrity!
+Wrote someone that a certain manufacturer of private jet aircraft discovered a defect in his product, for which he ordered all of his sold-out jets grounded, costing him millions of dollars.
+Of course, we can include it as one important life principle, which is integrity!

 Should we update our life formula, it would look like this: life’s purpose + time + constant application of what is right + integrity + achievement = important life principle.